 Example of How Bonds Work

-For example, an individual bond will pay interest, called a coupon, to the bond holder (investor) at a stated rate for a stated period of time (term).
-If held to maturity, and the bond issuer does not default, the bond holder will receive all interest payments and 100% of their principal back by the end of the term.
-In different words, most bond investors do not lose principal – there is no real market risk or risk of losing value and the interest payments are fixed, which is why bonds are called fixed income investments.
+For example, an individual bond pays interest, called a coupon, to the bondholder (investor) at a stated rate for a stated period of time (term).
+If held to maturity, and the bond issuer does not default, bondholders will receive all interest payments and 100 percent of their principal back by the end of the term.
+In other words, most bond investors do not lose principal; is no real market risk or risk of losing value, and the interest payments are fixed, which is why bonds are called fixed-income investments.

-An example of a bond would work something like this: The issuing entity, let's say a corporation such as Ford Motor Company, is offering bonds that pay 7.00% interest for 30 years.
+An example of a bond would work something like this: The issuing entity, let's say a corporation such as Ford Motor Company, is offering bonds that pay 7 percent interest for 30 years.
 The bond investor decides she wants to buy a $10,000 bond.
-She sends the $10,000 to Ford and gets a bond certificate in return.
-The bond investor gets 7% per year ($700), usually split into two 6-month payments.
+She sends the $10,000 to Ford and receives a bond certificate in return.
+The bond investor gets 7% per year ($700), usually split into two semiannual payments.
 After earning 7% per year for 30 years, the investor gets her $10,000 back.

-Similarly, if an entity has already issued large amounts of bonds, the risk of default increases.
-This is not different than an individual with high levels of existing debt being forced to pay higher interest rates on future loans – they are a default risk.
-The credit rating of the entity issuing the bond reflects their ability to repay the bond investors.
+Similarly, if an entity has already issued large numbers of bonds, the risk of default increases.
+This is not different than an individual with high levels of existing debt being forced to pay higher interest rates on future loans; they are a default risk.
+The credit rating of the entity issuing the bond reflects the entity's ability to repay the bond investors.
 This is similar to a credit score for individuals.
-Higher credit ratings command lower interest rates and lower credit ratings justify higher interest rates.
+Higher credit ratings command lower interest rates, and lower credit ratings justify higher interest rates.

 For this reason, bond fund managers rarely hold bonds until maturity.

-As I said previously, an individual bond will not lose value as long as the bond issuer does not default (due to bankruptcy, for example) and the bond investor holds the bond until maturity.
-However a bond mutual fund can gain or lose value, expressed as Net Asset Value - NAV, because the fund manager(s) often sell the underlying bonds in the fund prior to maturity.
+As we mentioned before, an individual bond will not lose value as long as the bond issuer does not default (due to bankruptcy, for example) and the bond investor holds the bond until maturity.
+However, a bond mutual fund can gain or lose value, expressed as net asset value (NAV), because the fund manager(s) often sell the underlying bonds in the fund prior to maturity.
 Therefore, bond funds can lose value.
 This is a fundamental difference between individual bonds and bond mutual funds.

 In summary, a bond mutual fund can lose value if the bond manager sells a significant amount of bonds in a rising interest rate environment because investors in the open market will demand a discount (pay a lower price) on the older bonds that pay lower interest rates.